alanng10/Ultimate/Docue/a.md

 Ultimate is park.

+Most general and most level is park.

+Park is most general and most level.

 Ultimate word "park" first letter "p" refers to instance of state.

 Second letter "a" refers to instance of all.